 - You can paint over it with any paints or varnishes

 - While it’s still wet, it can be easily removed with a damp cloth

-- When completely dry, acrylic is much harder than silicone
+- When completely dry, acrylic caulk is much harder than silicone

-Really it depends on what you want to do and where you are planning to seal, but as always check the manufacturers instructions and check the suitability for your project and any application guidelines.
-We hope our little caulk vs silicone guide makes it easier for you to choose the right product.
+It depends on what you want to do and where you are planning to seal, but as always check the manufacturer’s instructions and check the suitability for your project and any guidelines.